paultbarrett/diy-dsp-preamp/pipewire_debian_testing.md

 sudo apt -t testing install pipewire wireplumber
 ```

-on a headless setup:

-wireplumber:
-- comment `default_access.enable()` in `main.lua.d/90-enable-all.lua`
+note - on a headless setup, `default_access.enable()` must be commented in
+wireplumber's `main.lua.d/90-enable-all.lua` or it won't start (those fixes are
+included in the sample configurations).

-also, to avoid pipewire/wireplumber from starting when ssh'in as user `user`:
+also, to avoid pipewire/wireplumber from starting when ssh'in as user `user` or
+`io`:

+as user:

 ```
 systemctl --user disable pipewire.socket